TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-selfhostedir-generalerrors.md

 Wildcard certificate is supported in Azure Data Factory v2 Self-hosted IR.
 This issue normally happens because the SSL certificate is not correct.
 The last DNSName in SAN should be valid.
 Follow steps below to verify it.

 1. Open Management Console, double check both Subject and Subject Alternative Name from the Certificate Details.
 In above case, for example, the last item in Subject Alternative Name, which is "DNS Name= microsoft.com.com", is not legitimate.
-1. Contact the certificate issue company to remove the wrong DNS Name.
+1. Contact the certificate issue company to remove the wrong DNS Name

-###Concurrent jobs limit issue
+### Concurrent jobs limit issue

 __Symptoms__